Ron French, OT, CHT

 Certified Hand Therapist

-Disclaimer: This is for informational purposes only and should not replace medical treatment.
-Please seek treatment from a medical professional.
+*Disclaimer: This is for general informational purposes only and should not be thought of as medical advice, diagnosis, or treatment.
+Always seek the advice of a doctor or medical professional for your specific condition(s).